 DID YOU KNOW?

 Dating during adolescence is common and can be part of healthy development.
 However, serious and exclusive dating relationships can lead adolescents to have sex earlier than they would have otherwise.
-Those who have sex at an early age are more likely to engage in risky sexual behaviors., The prevalence of adolescents who have ever had sex significantly declined from 1991–2001 but then did not change significantly from 2001–2013.
+Those who have sex at an early age are more likely to engage in risky sexual behaviors., The prevalence of adolescents who have ever had sex significantly declined from 1991–2015.This change was also significant between 2013 (47 percent) and 2015 (41 percent).
 Of adolescents ages 15-19 who have had sex, approximately one-third has had just one partner.
 Among female adolescents, 16 percent have had two partners, 32 percent have had three to five partners, and 17 percent have had six or more partners.
 Among male adolescents, 15 percent have had two partners, 33 percent have had three to five partners, and 22 percent have had six or more partners.
 Many adolescents are engaging in sexual behaviors other than vaginal intercourse: nearly half have had oral sex, and just over one in 10 have had anal sex.

 Learn more about dating and sexual relationships in adolescents: